 - Preheat oven to 350°F and lightly grease a mini bundt cake pan.

 - Prepare the flax eggs by mixing the ground flax seeds with 6 tablespoon water in a small bowl.
 Let sit at least 5 minutes, or until it has thickened and has an egg white consistency.

 - Prepare the cinnamon sugar: mix the coconut sugar with the cinnamon and set aside.

 - In a large mixing bowl, stiff together the white rice flour, brown rice flour, tapioca starch, potato starch, almond flour, coconut sugar, baking soda, and baking powder.

 - Add the flax eggs, maple syrup, melted coconut oil, applesauce, almond milk, and vanilla extract.
 Mix until fully combined and no lumps remain.

-- Pour about 2 tbsp of the batter into each cavity of a mini bundt cake pan.
-Sprinkle about 3/4 tsp of cinnamon sugar on top and cover with another 3 tbsp of the batter.
+- Pour about 2 tablespoon of the batter into each cavity of a mini bundt cake pan.
+Sprinkle about ¾ teaspoon of cinnamon sugar on top and cover with another 3 tablespoon of the batter.

 - Bake for 20-22 minutes, or until the top is golden brown.
 Let cool 5 minutes before flipping the pan over a cooling rack.
 Carefully remove the bundt cakes from the cake pan and let cool for another 10 minutes.